Now Reading

 Fall 2020: “Chancletazo for Your Soul” with Marlène Ramírez-Cancio

-During tarot readings, Marlène found herself frequently referencing Latinx cultural icons and concepts when sharing the Major Arcana.
-So, for fun, she began to experiment with visual art by adding collage to the widely used 1909 Smith-Rider-Waite deck.
-What began as an art project became an in-depth writing and soul-searching project, ultimately going from In-Residence on Instagram to a full-print issue.
+During tarot card readings, Marlène Ramírez-Cancio found herself frequently referencing Latinx cultural icons and concepts when sharing the Major Arcana.
+So, for fun, she experimented with collage building on the widely used 1909 Smith-Rider-Waite deck.
+What began as an art project became an in-depth writing and soul-searching project, ultimately going from In-Residence on Instagram to a full-print issue and Arcana Card Deck.

 >> Explore & Read More